 The WordPress dashboard is the place to manage your blog and edit anything you want.
 But, sometimes, newbies can be confused about some settings and how to do them.

 As an example, the Blog URL structure and the blog permalinks can be edited with easy clicks, but you need to learn the recommended settings to help yourself and Google crawlers understand your blog.

 Today, I’ll show you how to edit the WordPress settings page and what you need to do exactly to avoid mistakes.

 The first link when you click the “Settings” menu is General Settings.
 From there, you have to add a title and a tagline to your blog.

-The blog still works without that tagline, but no one can understand what your bog talking about.
+The blog still works without that tagline, but no one can understand what your blog is talking about.

 The blog tagline appears at the top of the browser when visiting the blog.
-At the same time, if someone bookmarks the blog, the link will name will be the blog tagline, so make sure to add a title that describes the main blog topic.
+At the same time, if someone bookmarks the blog, the link name will be the blog tagline, so make sure to add a title that describes the main blog topic.

 The “WordPress address (URL)” is the place where you’ve installed WordPress.
-You don’t need to edit that, the same thing applies for the “site address”, it’s the URL for the blog.
+You don’t need to edit that, the same thing applies to the “site address”, it’s the URL for the blog.

 The “Membership” option is the most important part if you have a membership website.
 You should enable the user registration function by checking “anyone can register”, and make sure to select the “subscriber” as the new user’s role.

 It’s better for your security, then you can change the role depending on your users’ trust and how you see them.